sorrawichYooboon/go-protocol-api-style/README.md

 ### SOAP

-1. Define new XML request/response structs in `internal/infrastructure/soap/`.
+1. Edit WSDL file for new actions/fields in `internal/infrastructure/soap/wsdl/`.
-2. Implement handler for SOAP action.
+2. Run code generation tool (see [Auto-Generation & Tools](#auto-generation--tools)).
-3. Update WSDL file as needed.
+3. Implement handler using generated types in `internal/infrastructure/soap/handler/`.
 4. Wire to business logic as needed.

 ---